 Creator Next offers:

 - LIVE Gifts: TikTok awards ‘Diamonds’ based on the popularity of creators’ LIVE videos, which can then exchange for real-life currency.
 Viewers can also LIVE Gift their favorite content creators during LIVE videos, which can also be converted into cold, hard cash.
-This feature existed before Creator Next, and any TikTok user over 18 is eligible to receive LIVE Gifts.
+This feature existed before Creator Next, and any TikTok user over 18 and part of the Creator Next program is eligible to receive LIVE Gifts.

 - Video Gifts: This allows creators to collect Diamonds based on views on their short videos rather than LIVE videos.
 Viewers can also send Gifts, just like on LIVE videos.
 To be eligible, creators need at least 100,000 followers, an account that’s over 30 days old, and a public video published in the last 30 days.